thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

     <p>This product is called [[${product.name}]] and it's great!</p>
 ```

-This capability, called *inlining* has been greatly improved and is now much better supported in Thymeleaf 3.
+This capability, called *inlining*, has been greatly improved and is now much better supported in Thymeleaf 3.
 See [Inlined output expressions](https://github.com/thymeleaf/thymeleaf/issues/394) for details.

 The existing inlining mechanism also matches the new template modes and, indeed, make innecesary the `th:inline="text"` attribute because inlining now exists in `HTML` mode itself.
 Take a look at the discussion on [Refactoring of the inlining mechanism](https://github.com/thymeleaf/thymeleaf/issues/396)